 Your Jack Russell Terrier should not have stinky breath.
 Dental disease starts with tartar build-up on the teeth and progresses to painful infection of the gums and roots of the teeth.
 If a dog has poor oral health, they may eventually lose their teeth and develop further health problems with their kidneys, liver, heart and even joints.

 Regular cleaning of your dog’s teeth is extremely important – at least three times a week!
 With a bit of patience and practice, you can clean your dog’s teeth daily.
 There are a variety of doggie toothbrushes and pastes on the market.
 There are also mouth rinses, diets and chews that can help keep your pooch’s teeth and gums happy and healthy.
 Additionally, you can book in with your vet to have your dog’s teeth cleaned professionally.

-Jack Russells are a breed known to have some sort of dental abnormalities.
+Jack Russell is a breed known to have some dental abnormalities.
 The condition and its severity can differ between each dog, but common abnormalities include:

 Braces and extraction of problem teeth can be used to correct these conditions.

 Obesity in pets can lead to other health issues and is likely to impair their quality of life compared to a dog that is of a healthy weight.

 Glaucoma is an extremely painful disease that rapidly leads to blindness if left untreated.
 Signs of this condition include hazy eyes, squinting, watery eyes, being head shy, pressing their head against objects to relieve pressure or tilting of the head.

 Pain is rarely noticed by pet owners though it is frequently there and can be severe.
 In advanced cases, the eye may look enlarged or swollen like it is bulging.
 Glaucoma is a medical emergency so if you see symptoms, make sure to seek veterinary attention immediately.